drakkan/sftpgo/docs/portable-mode.md

       --log-utc-time                    Use UTC time for logging -p, --password string                 Leave empty to use an auto generated value
-  -g, --permissions strings             User's permissions. "*" means any
-                                        permission (default [list,download])
-  -k, --public-key strings
+      --password-file string            Read the password from the specified file path.
+Leave empty to use an auto generated value -g, --permissions strings             User's permissions. "*" means any permission (default [list,download]) -k, --public-key strings